mylifeecho/mylifeecho.github.io/_posts/2017-05-31-telegram-bot-tutorial.md

 # Step 1: Create version resource with Servant

 As the first step, I'd like to focus on Servant and create simple version resource to make you familiar with Servant library.
-If you already know this you can skip this step and go to Step 2.
+If you already know it you can skip this step and go to the Step 2.

-The main idea of Servant is that your Web API can be defined and described entirely by the type.
+The main idea of Servant is that your Web API can be defined and described entirely by its type.
-It brings you a lot of useful features, but I'd refer you to Servant documentation to get more information on that.
+It brings you a lot of useful features, compile time check for API documentation, client generation and so on, but I'd refer you to Servant documentation to get more information on that.
 We are going to define this type for version page to start with and later extend it with webhook resource.

+Final `src/Lib.hs` should look like:

 ```haskell
 -- We needed some of those language extensions to make it that simple